-Includes results for credit cards and the capital market, in immaterial amounts.
+- (1) Includes results for credit cards and the capital market, in immaterial amounts. - (2) Excludes provision for pension and severance pay for labor agreement.

-The contribution of the commercial banking segment to the Group's profits increased in the first quarter of 2007 by 66%, compared with the contribution in the same period last year, due mainly to the increase in operating income allocated to this segment.
+The contribution of the commercial banking segment to the Group's profits in the first half of 2007 increased by NIS 4 million, compared with the contribution in the same period last year, due mainly to non-recurring expenses in the first half of 2006, for the retirement plan in the framework of labor agreements.
+Excluding this effect, there was no material change in the segment's contribution.